 However, the house needed some serious TLC.
-It was dated, small with an awkward layout, and it had a detached garage.
-The windows, hot water tank, furnace, siding etc.. were all original (not to mention the carpet eek) We figured with a little elbow grease and DIY magic we could make it into something that would work for us and our growing family!
+It was dated and small with an awkward layout.
+It had a detached garage and the windows, hot water tank, furnace, siding etc.. were all original (not to mention the carpet eek).
+We figured with a little elbow grease and DIY magic we could make it into something that would work for us and our growing family!
 As we lived in the house we realized that it badly needed a dedicated mudroom/entry space.
 We decided to take the plunge and put an addition on the house in 2017.

 We started with a very simple plan to add a small entrance space to the side of the house.
 However, as the project progressed we realized that we were going to have to tear off a lot of siding as well as part of the roof to allow for the addition.
 So we decided to redo both the roof and the siding.
 Then, because we were redoing the siding, we decided to replace the 30-year-old windows as well!